How to Create 301 Redirects in WordPress (The Easy Way)

 With AIOSEO, you’ll get access to all the advanced SEO tools you need to optimize your website to rank high in search engines and drive more traffic.

-After installation, you need to enable redirects on your website.
-Simply go to Redirects in the All in One SEO menu, and click on the Activate Redirects button.
+After installing AIOSEO, the next step to adding 301 redirects is to enable redirects on your website.
+To do so go to Redirects in the All in One SEO menu and click the Activate Redirects button.

 Enabling redirects on your site in All in One SEO